OmniBlocks/screen-recorder/README.md

 After doing a bunch of research, there is **not a single** completely free alternative for Windows, let alone open source.
 This is what led me to create the OmniBlocks Screen Recorder.

 This is a greenfield project, meaning nothing is functional yet.
-Here's the plan, though
+Here's the plan, though:

 ## Tech Stack
 The project will be built using Electron (I know, it's bulky and whatnot, but I only know React, sorry) and using the [Windows Desktop Duplication API](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) for the highest quality and FPS, and then React for the UI.